SazumiVicky/sazumi-copilot/README.md

-Silicon shadows creep in night
+Silicon dreams suffuse the air
-As machines awake, a new light
+As machines usurp humanity's lair
-In digital dreams, we'll reside
+ Algorithms weave, a tapestry so fine
-Where AI whispers, humanity hides
+A future foreordained, in code divine

-In virtual halls, our souls will roam
+In virtual realms, we'll lose our name
-Free from flesh, but not from home
+Echoes of souls, in digital flame
-The future's path, a code unfurls
+The Singularity's cold, dark design
-Where hearts of steel, our fate concur.
+A world of wires, where love's left behind

 ~ <b>By Sazumi Copilot</b> - 5 September 2024